 The Khorramshahr is an Iranian liquid-fueled, medium-range ballistic missile.
-It is derived from the North Korean Musudan (BM-25) missile.
+It is likely derived from the North Korean Musudan (BM-25) missile.
 Iran first test fired the missile in January 2017, and first publicly displayed it at a September 2017 military parade in Tehran.
 It has a reported range of 2,000 km.
 In 2019, Iran displayed a version of Khorramshahr with a smaller reentry vehicle that could reach a range of 3,000 km.

 Khorramshahr at a Glance

 - 13 – 13.5 m

 - 15,000 – 20,000 kg